The Night Jimmy Page Joined Yes Onstage to Cover a Beatles Song

 Subscribe to WPDH on

-“I met him at a Christmas party,” Squire recalled in a separate interview.
-“He said he’d like to start playing again, pull himself out of the depression after John’s death.
+They’d met, Squire said in a separate interview, “at a Christmas party.
+He said he’d like to start playing again, pull himself out of the depression after John’s death.
 So we got together, we did some music, most of which was some music I’d written.
 Jimmy really wasn’t that bothered about writing, he just wanted to play at the time.”

-“It was like Zeppelin meets Yes kind of stuff, it was real odd,” added White, who went on to explain that Page quickly put two and two together and tried to enlist his former Zeppelin bandmate Robert Plant.
-“Jimmy kept calling Robert saying how great is was and he should get involved, but Robert thought (the music) was too complicated. … There’s one thing that we did that was kind of a lick that I wrote at home one day; it was like almost like a military type thing put in a odd time signature that built up into this really orchestrated kind of piece of music.
+White described the music as “like Zeppelin meets Yes kind of stuff; it was real odd.”
+Page quickly put two and two together and tried to enlist his former Zeppelin bandmate Robert Plant.
+“Jimmy kept calling Robert saying how great is was and he should get involved, but Robert thought (the music) was too complicated,” White added.
+“There’s one thing that we did that was kind of a lick that I wrote at home one day; it was like almost like a military type thing put in a odd time signature that built up into this really orchestrated kind of piece of music.
 It was all in 7/4 time, so I think when Robert heard 7/4 it was like, ‘What am I getting myself into here?'”

-Beatles Albums, Ranked Worst to Best
+Beatles Albums Ranked Worst to Best